zq99/RandomDistributionTracker/README.md

 ## Implementation

-This code creates 10,000 random numbers from an exponential distribution and assigns them to the number tracker class.
+This code creates 10,000 random numbers from a negative exponential distribution and assigns them to the number tracker class.

 It then prints out a summary of the distribution.